eWaterCycle/jupyterlab_thredds/README.md

 ## Usage

 1. In Jupyter lab open a notebook
-2. Press the '>>|' (Add cell) button to add a cell to notebook which loads a iris cube from a hardcoded opendap url.
+2. Open the `THREDDS` tab on the left side.
+3. File the catalog url
+4. Press search button
+5. Press a dataset to insert code into a notebook